 Non-Massachusetts residents can apply for a research card for the purpose of using research materials (in-library use only).
 This can be obtained with photo identification that shows your name and address and has your signature.
 The easiest form of ID is a driver’s license or State ID card showing your current address.
 For more information about obtaining a research card, visit the BPL website.

-The Rare Maps Reading Room is available by appointment Tuesday-Friday 10 am-4 pm.
+The Reading Room is open Wednesday-Friday 9:30 am-4:30 pm.
 Appointments are required in order to view materials in the reading room.
-As a standard, appointments require four days advance booking, though special accommodations can occasionally be granted.
+As a standard, appointments require two days advance booking, though special accommodations can occasionally be granted.

 Requests for materials and appointment scheduling is conducted through the online Aeon system.
 You will need to register for an Aeon account (which is distinct from a BPL catalog library card account) online, and at your first visit you will need to validate your registration by showing your library research card.